krisograbek/ChatGPT-Prompts/CustomGPTforDALLEandGPT4v.md

 **Step 6.** Create a profile picture.

 **Step 7.** Ensure the GPT works in steps!
-Go to "Configure" and them in instructions.
+Go to "Configure" and provide instructions.

 ```
 I want you to follow these steps: